 You can understand why Atari might rest on their laurels.
 From its introduction in 1977 as the Video Computer System (VCS), their 2600 video game console and the plethora of games for the system have a lock on the top of the sales charts.
 It is under the threat of the graphically advanced ColecoVision being developed at Coleco that Atari finally introduces a new addition to their home video game line, during a reception held the night before the opening of the 1982 winter CES in Las Vegas.

 The system had been conceived way back in 1978 as a next-wave videogame unit but was subsequently converted into Atari’s 400/800 computer line.
 However, enough changes are made in the redesign for the 5200 that the games from Atari’s popular home computer systems are not compatible with the new game console.
-Also incompatible is the vast catalog of 2600 cartridges, as planned built-in support for that system is dropped from the final design.
+Also incompatible is the vast catalog of 2600 cartridges, as planned built-in support for that system is dropped from the final design of the new console.
 More revolutionary is the control method, a direct response to the Intellivision controllers.
-The 5200’s joysticks, or ‘universal controllers’, are analog and feature 360 degrees of movement, along with a 12-button keypad which follows its competitors by allowing the use of overlays for extra commands.
+The 5200‘s joysticks, or ‘Universal Controllers’ as Atari dubs them, are analog and feature 360 degrees of movement, along with a 12-button keypad which follows its competitors by allowing the use of overlays for extra commands.
 The nature of the joysticks also gives them the ability to regulate the speed of on-screen characters, depending on the force applied by the player in moving the stick.
 Two fire buttons are mounted on opposite sides at the top of each joystick, and each has a keypad button to Reset or Select games, as well as a button for pausing the on-screen action.
-Moving these buttons onto the joysticks allows the designers to keep the face of the console smooth and buttonless, save an On/Off switch.
+Moving these buttons onto the joysticks allows the designers to keep the face of the console smooth and buttonless, save for an On/Off switch.
 On the downside, the joysticks are not self-centering, making for frustrating play in games like Pac-Man and Space Invaders that feature strictly north-south-east-west movement.
 They are also rather fragile; highly prone to break down, the 5200 joysticks experience a return rate with consumers of over 25%.
 These shortcomings are addressed by third-party manufacturers such as Wico, who design more reliable devices for the console.
-By 1983, Atari themselves announce improved joysticks for the 5200, featuring both analog and self-centering modes, but these never materialize.
+In 1983, Atari themselves announce improved joysticks for the 5200, featuring both analog and self-centering modes, but these never materialize.
 The first production run consoles feature four joystick ports on the lower front of the cabinet, streamlined down to two in a later remodeled version.
 The Supersystem also has a distinct RF switch box, used to switch between game playing and watching TV.
-Doing double duty, the box serves as power supply, and can automatically switch modes as required.
+It can automatically switch TV modes as required, and does double duty as a power supply.
 As an added bonus, the 5200 will black out the TV during cartridge changes, instead of disturbing everyone in the house with a squeal of static.

 Same Old, Same Old